abap2UI5/auto-builder/README.md

 Features:
 * Integrates abap2UI5, frontend, and multiple addons into a single project
+* Rename all artefacts into your custom namespace
-* Supports multiple builds on the same system via abaplint renaming feature
+* Supports multiple builds on the same system
 * Install your new project with a single abapGit pull

 ### Build Process